kishorecu8997-stack/field-techy/docs/test/design/test-design-document-sprint-2.md

 - **Expected Results:**
   * User is logged out of the session.
   * Redirected to the login page or public home page.
-  * All protected routes (e.g., `/engineer/my-jobs`) are no longer accessible without re-login.
+  * All protected routes are no longer accessible without re-login.
 - **Coverage:**
   - Validates complete logout flow and session termination.